JJWallis/todo-app/README.md

 }
 ```

-The above function showcases classic React logic and a different process required to achieve this kind of functionality.
-This is something which I first learnt about when practicing basic DOM manipulation in vanilla JavaScript, but back then I was able to target the DOM element which the user wanted to manipulate, and then simply execute a `remove()` method on it to completely delete it from the DOM.
+The above function showcases a piece of classic React logic and a concept which I first learnt about when practicing basic DOM manipulation in vanilla JavaScript.
+Back then I was able to target the DOM element which the user wanted to manipulate and execute a `remove()` method on it, but React forces you to think more dynamically about how to achieve this which I appreciate.

 ```jsx
 const dragOver: DnD['dragOver'] = (e) => {